 ![]() |

-in the 60s for a nine-piece group called Freedom Sounds, it wasn't until
+for a nine-piece group called Freedom Sounds, it wasn't until In 1977,

-In 1977, that Henderson released his solo debut.
-Several subsequent projects
+that Henderson released his solo debut.
+Several subsequent projects followed,

-followed, including a pair of collaborations with vibraphonist Roy Ayers.
+including a pair of collaborations with vibraphonist Roy Ayers.
+Shortly

-Shortly after Henderson launched At Home Productions, his own label that
+after Henderson launched At Home Productions, his own label that went

-went on to house Ronnie Laws, Bobby Lyle, Michael White, Ramsey Lewis,
+on to house Ronnie Laws, Bobby Lyle, Michael White, Ramsey Lewis, and

 in the early 90s Henderson & Felder reunited for a pair of projects backed